 With child custody arrangements, there are a number of things the court takes into consideration including, but not limited to the well-being of the child, significant changes to the child’s life, and interference with parenting time or the visitation schedule.

-Gain Peace Of Mind – Talk To Attorney Dain N. DeVeny Attorney at Law Today
+Talk To Attorney Dain N. DeVeny Attorney at Law Today

-If you’re looking for an honest attorney who can handle your post-decree legal needs, then contact me, Dain DeVeny by phone, 937-802-2504, or by email.
+Contact me, Dain DeVeny by phone, 937-802-2504, or by email.
 Working out of my Dayton office, I serve families, both civilian and military, throughout Montgomery County and elsewhere in its surrounding counties.